Prevent Toolkit For Police Communicators

 COVID-19 PREVENT NARRATIVE

 - Despite that reduction in referrals, we know that the threat is not going away.
-In fact, it is likely that the risk of radicalisation has increased for a small number of vulnerable people, as the pandemic is driving young people to spend more time online and is exacerbating grievances which make people more vulnerable to radicalisation – such as financial insecurity or social alienation.
+In fact, it is likely that the risk of radicalisation has increased for a small number of vulnerable people, as the pandemic is driving people, young and old, to spend more time online and is exacerbating grievances which make people more vulnerable to radicalisation – such as financial insecurity or social alienation.

 - With the removal of the safety net of schools, colleges and social workers, we need parents, friends and family to be aware of what young or vulnerable people in their care are looking at online – and most importantly what they can do to help.

 - Terrorists and radicalisers will always look for opportunities to exploit in support of their ideology, and Covid-19 is no exception.
-We have evidence they are adapting their narratives and methods, using the fear created by the pandemic to spread propaganda, misinformation and other content designed to create discord and distrust within communities.
+They adapt their narratives and methods, using fear created to spread propaganda, misinformation and other content designed to create discord and distrust within communities.

 - Counter Terrorism Policing has adapted at pace so we can continue to keep people safe from the terrorist threat.
 We are embracing new ways of working, new technology and maintaining essential services to ensure that we are evolving to meet this change in risk and threat head-on.

-- We know huge numbers of people across the country are going through incredibly challenging times right now, but some families have additional concerns that the unique circumstances of this lockdown are negatively affecting the young and vulnerable members of their household and making them more susceptible to online grooming.
+- We know huge numbers of people across the country are going through incredibly challenging times right now, but some families have additional concerns that the unique circumstances of this lockdown are negatively affecting vulnerable members of their household and making them more susceptible to online grooming.

-- I want to say to those families that if you are worried that someone in your household could be vulnerable to radicalisation that there is help and advice out there.
+- If you are worried that someone could be vulnerable to radicalisation there is help and advice out there.
 From schools via the Safeguarding Officers, to specialist charities and also the police.

 - If you have concerns about someone, we are here to help.
 Visit the Let’s Talk About It website for more information.
 If you have an immediate concern you want to share with a trained professional who will treat your enquiry with understanding and discretion, call police on 101.